 \section{Introduction}

 Biclustering or coclustering, first considered by \cite{hartigan1972direct}, is an unsupervised learning task that simultaneously clusters the rows and columns of a rectangular data matrix.
+Biclustering is a machine learning technique with many applications, such as in genomics \citep{cheng2000biclustering,pontes2015biclustering}, recommender systems \citep{alqadah2015biclustering}, and text mining \citep{de2007applying,orzechowski2016text}.
+Similar to standard cluster analysis, an exhaustive search for all possible partitions of rows and columns is intractable due to the exponential growth in the number of possible partitions with the increase in row and column numbers.
+Many popular biclustering methods employ greedy algorithms to find the local optimal partition according to certain criteria.
+Examples include Minimum Sum-Squared Residue Coclustering (MSSRCC) \citep{cho2004minimum} and Large Average Submatrices (LAS) \citep{shabalin2009finding}.
+For a systematic review and comparison of typical biclustering algorithms, readers are referred to \cite{padilha2017systematic}.

-As a useful data mining technique, biclustering has many applications such as in genomics \citep{cheng2000biclustering,pontes2015biclustering}, recommender systems \citep{alqadah2015biclustering}, and in text mining \citep{de2007applying,orzechowski2016text}.
-Mixture models, such as Gaussian mixture models \citep{Fraley2002} for continuous data and Bernoulli mixture models for binary data \citep{celeux1991clustering}, provide a natural probabilistic framework for the standard cluster analysis, where each observation is associated with a latent cluster label, which can be inferred by estimating posterior probabilities given data.
+Mixture models, such as Gaussian mixture models \citep{Fraley2002} for continuous data and Bernoulli mixture models for binary data \citep{celeux1991clustering}, provide a natural probabilistic framework for standard cluster analysis, where each observation is associated with a latent cluster label that can be inferred by estimating posterior probabilities given the data.
 Similarly, model-based approaches have also been developed for biclustering.
-We focus on one model -- the latent block model (LBM), first proposed by \cite{govaert2003clustering}.
-The LBM is a natural generalization of mixture models to the ``two-dimensional'' case, in which the probability distribution of each entry of the data matrix depends on both the row and column labels.
-The expectation-maximization (EM) algorithm is the most widely-used algorithm for fitting a mixture model.
-However, the E step of the EM algorithm for the LBM is intractable due to the complex dependence structure among entries of the data matrix and cluster labels \citep{govaert2008block}.
-To overcome the computational obstacle, \cite{govaert2006fuzzy} proposed a fuzzy block criterion that was later reinterpreted under the framework of variational EM algorithms and named as block EM \citep{govaert2008block}.
+We focus on one of the most popular models for biclustering — the latent block model (LBM), first proposed by \cite{govaert2003clustering}.
+The LBM is a natural generalization of mixture models to the ``two-dimensional'' case, where the probability distribution of each entry of the data matrix depends on both the row and column labels.